Junior State of America

 The Junior State of America (formerly the Junior Statesmen of America), abbreviated JSA, was an American non-partisan youth organization.
 The purpose of JSA was to help high school students acquire leadership skills and the knowledge necessary to be effective debaters and civic participants.
 JSA was sponsored by the Junior State of America Foundation Inc. (JSAF, a 501c(3) non-profit corporation), which also operated the JSA Summer Schools.
 On August 2nd, 2024, it was announced that the organization would be closing and ceasing operations on August 31, 2024.
-In response, new organizations were formed by former JSA students and staff: Civic Leaders of America (CLA) by the school year student leaders and Students for Civic Impact by summer program students and staff.

 Overview

 As a student run organization, students managed every aspect of the organization, from the local chapter level to the regional level.
 The members elected local, regional, and state leaders to organize JSA conventions, conferences, and political awareness events.

 As an organization, JSA was organized by regions congruous with the geographic regions of the United States.
 At the high school chapter level, chapter presidents organized local activities and meetings.
 On the regional level, mayors and vice mayors organized regional one-day conferences.
 On the state level, Student governors and lieutenant governors organize overnight conventions and other activities.
 On the national level, governors were in communication with each other planning convention themes and steering the direction of the organization.

 The JSA program included debates, "thought talks," problem solving, and a variety of simulations designed to provide members with an informed viewpoint and the ability to analyze important issues.
 Simulations include, for example, writing mocked legislation, debating and voting on it, Model Congress (with a Senate and House of Representatives), crisis simulations, and other activities.
 JSA provided an opportunity to meet other students from outside their home communities who shared similar interests; furthermore, debate conventions usually included various evening activities like dining downtown or impromptu debate.

 In addition to the school year program, JSA held multiple one to three week Summer School sessions for JSA members and other high school students.
 These were held at multiple locations across the nation including Stanford and Georgetown, and week-long symposium on state and local politics are held in several states.
 (In years past, JSF has held Summer School sessions at Yale, Northwestern University, University of Texas at Austin, University of California, Davis, University of California, Santa Cruz, and Princeton).
 Sessions include college-level courses on political science, economics, history and public speaking.
 Students from all over the world, (most notably England, France, Turkey, Micronesia, the U.S. Virgin Islands and Hong Kong) attend Summer School.
 The revenue from these programs helped fund the school-year JSA program.